 India’s first national park and named after the legendary tiger hunter Jim Corbett, the Corbett National Park is a haven for wildlife enthusiasts.
 It has a variety of wildlife and birdlife in grassland, sal forests and river habitats, and a mesmerising location in the foothills of the Himalayas.
 Though Tiger spotting requires some luck, your best bet of spotting one is from April – June, when the forest cover is low and the animals come out in search of water.
 Commonly seen wildlife include sloth bears, langur monkeys, rhesus macaques, peacocks and several types of deer.

 Kodaikanal is small, intimate, misty, and mountainous, attracting tourists towards this captivating hill town.
 Located in the Palani Hills of the Western Ghats, Kodai clings to the mountains draped in forests of pine, gum trees and kurinji shrubs.
-April is the perfect time for sightseeing in Kodai, along with enjoying the festivals and flower shows.
+Festivals and flower shows makes Kodai best place to visit in April.
 The treks nearby Kodai and the white waterfalls are very rewarding.
 Also while here, don’t forget to shop for cheese, embroidery work, homemade chocolates and various other handicraft items.

 If your sole aim of visiting a national park in India is spotting a tiger, then look no further.
 Fondly referred to as the Mowgli Land, Pench National Park inspired Rudyard Kipling’s popular novel “The Jungle Book”.
 Made up of teak trees, this place has a different flavour altogether.
 Pench sees fewer tourists so, as you’re driving around, you’ll feel like you have the whole park to yourself.
 April is the best time to spot the Tigers, who come out every few days to drink water at the stream.
 The park uses elephants to track tigers in the morning.
 The Elephant rides are the most fun way of going on a hunt to spot the tigers.